-If you have had a bad experience with a broker, you can use our broker complaints section to let us know and we will mediate the issue with the broker on your behalf (where we can).
-Check if your preferred broker has any warnings in our global broker database.
-You can compare our featured brokers side by side with our special broker comparison section.
+If you have had a bad experience with a forex broker, you can use our forex broker complaints section to let us know and we will mediate the issue with the broker on your behalf (where we can).
+Check if your preferred forex broker or cfd broker has any warnings in our global broker database.
+You can compare our featured brokers side by side with our special forex broker comparison section.
 You can find our details broker reviews on the brokers below.

 Pepperstone is particularly strong in the forex markets.
 Some of their bid-offer spreads are as tight as zero.